leudz/shipyard/guide/master/src/fundamentals/add-components.md

 {{#include ../../../../tests/book/add_components.rs:world}}
 ```

-⚠️ We have to use a single element tuple `(T,)` to add a single component.

 ## View

 When adding components, the entities storage is only used to check if the [`EntityId`](https://docs.rs/shipyard/latest/shipyard/struct.EntityId.html) is alive.